chris-neely/homeserver/README.md

     sudo firewall-cmd --reload
     ```
 - [_bketelsen_/inventory](https://github.com/bketelsen/inventory) is an application that tracks deployed services/containers.
 It was built with a homelab in mind.
+  > [!TIP]
-  - Server is configured to run on port 8000 and receive rpc from client on port 9000.
+  > Server is configured to run on port 8000 and receive rpc from client on port 9999.
+  > Configure System Firewall to allow port 8000 (and 9999 if external services are reporting in).
   - Add inventory-server to the firewall:
     ```
     sudo firewall-cmd --zone=FedoraServer --add-port=8000/tcp --permanent